 Strength and speed both diminish in time, but with proper structure and proper procedure, internal shifting of weight can magnify power in ways that look impossible or even magical to the novice.
 This internal way of practice becomes stronger with age, not weaker.

 Our primary Kata we practice are Naifanchi and Sanchin (One Shurite, one Nahate).
 Both of these kata demonstrate a distinct fighting style, and we incorporate both into our practice.
-Although Ito Sensei encourages us to primarily practice only these two kata, we do practice others such as all five Pinan, Ananko, Seiunchin, Basai-dai, Chinto, Tensho, Gekisai, and Niseishi.
+Although we encourage our students to primarily practice only these two kata, we do practice others such as all five Pinan, Ananko, Seiunchin, Basai-dai, Chinto, Tensho, Gekisai, and Niseishi.

 The four major principles of Ki-Totejutsu: